laila-nabil/thetimeblockingapp/README.md

       - [=\> Packages used for Testing](#-packages-used-for-testing)
       - [=\> Resources and tools used for Deployment and Hosting](#-resources-and-tools-used-for-deployment-and-hosting)
       - [=\> Other Resources and tools used for](#-other-resources-and-tools-used-for)

+## Key Features

+- Task creation using time blocking method as the calendar is the main view
+  - You can create tasks with start date and due date ,add tags to tasks, set task status and set task priority
+  - task are inside lists and folders
+- Different but simple views
+  - Calendar view in schedule page
+  - view tasks in single list
+  - view tasks that are tagged with a specific tag
+- Available for web to access from any device [www.timeblocking.web.app](www.timeblocking.web.app)

+### TODO Features

+- Localization
+- Error handling
+- Recurring task
+- Duplicate tasks
+- Add attachments to tasks
+- Subtasks
+- Checklists
+- Markdown description
+- Add location to task
+- Map view of tasks
+- Voice input of tasks
+- Create tasks with email
+- Tasks manager
+- Auto scheduler
+- Trash page
+- Smart complete creating task with shortcuts to select list ,tags, priority and status
+- Key shortcuts
+- Copy list of tasks as text
+- Settings page

 ## Working Process